Jabalpur Madhya Pradesh, India Travel Guide

 Continue to minimize your plastic waste.
 Carry a reusable water bottle and shopping bag, and dispose of trash responsibly.

-Your actions can create a positive impact.
+Your actions could produce a positive impact.

 Continue to practice modesty in dress and observe local etiquette, especially at religious sites.
 This is indicative of a positive interaction with local traditions.